Rogers at the double as Villa hit back to win 3-2 at West Ham

 VILLA PART OF TITLE RACE

-Villa had won nine of their last 10 Premier League games with last weekend's defeat of leaders Arsenal making Unai Emery's side part of the title debate.

-They looked anything but serious contenders though in a slipshod first half in which they lacked intent in attack and were lackadaisical at the back.
+Villa had looked anything but serious title contenders though in a slipshod first half in which they lacked intent in attack and were lackadaisical at the back.

 Whether it was their midweek exertions in the Europa League win over FC Basel, Villa set the tone by conceding the earliest Premier League goal this season after 29 seconds.